TechnologyEnhancedLearning/MVCBlazor/ReadMe.md

 **Forcing appsetting.json to fit appsetting.cs in order to on package update get an error where appsettings requires updating too.
 There is complexity in building all the little classes and interfaces and it is not advisable to create an instantiation and use it during build.
 This means that you need use strings anyway. **
+- look at example
+ resetCancellationTokenSource?.Cancel();
+    resetCancellationTokenSource = new CancellationTokenSource();

 //dont like but passing